Ker Sangri

 Frequently Asked Questions

-You can always order them online too.
+You can always order them online, too.
 Many online grocery portals sell dried Ker Berries and Sangri Beans, including Amazon.

 To make it vegan, You can skip adding yogurt to this sabzi.
 Just follow the same steps and avoid adding yogurt.
 You can add some grated tomatoes to replace it.

 To make it with buttermilk, Ker and Sangri are soaked in buttermilk for 4 to 5 hours or overnight.
 Once done, they are washed under running water and then cooked with yogurt and spices.
-They soak up the buttermilk while soaking and taste delicious.
+They soak up the buttermilk and taste delicious.

 Serving Suggestions

 Traditionally, Ker Sangri Sabzi is served with Makki Ki Roti or Bajre Ki Roti.
+I like making it with dal bati churma for a traditional Rajasthani meal.
+I also make my popular lal maas to go along.

 You can also serve it as a side dish along with Dal, Phulka, and Rice for everyday Indian-style meals.